Want help figuring out what you actually need on your newborn essentials checklist and the stuff that’s a waste of cash?

 Babies really just need to be warm, fed and safe.
 There’s no huge secret to getting it all right, but it can feel totally overwhelming if this is your first baby.

-This guide will take you through the items you need, plus a few extras that might be nice to have, and explain how to pick out the right items for you and your baby.
+This guide will take you through the complete newborn baby checklist with only the stuff you need, plus a few extras that might be nice to have, and explain how to pick out the right items for you and your baby.